 I grew up on a small livestock farm, where we operate a meat-shop as a value-added business.
 I'm currently pursuing a degree in Agribusiness.
 Women in Ag is a group of passionate, creative, and intelligent women that inspire me daily.
 Our mission to "support, connect, and empower" is truly carried out every single day.
 I'm excited for what the future of agriculture has to hold, and how I can be a part of it.
 People say that the future belongs to those still willing to get their hands dirty, and I can't wait to get some dirt under my fingernails.

-I currently live near Kipling, SK where I work as a Crop Production Advisor with CPS Canada and help out on my parent’s grain farm.
-After going to the U of S to complete my BSA in Agronomy, I knew I wanted to return to the farm to start taking a more active role.
-Although the agriculture industry was not my first choice of career when I was in high school, I do not regret the leap of faith I took by going to school for Agronomy and finishing my degree.
+I currently live near Kipling, SK where I work as a Crop Production Advisor with Nutrien Ag Solutions Canada and help out on my parent’s grain farm.
+After going to the U of S to complete my BSA in Agronomy, I knew I wanted to return to the farm to start taking a more active role in the operation.
 Being involved in the Women in Ag organization has allowed me to expand my network, meet some incredible people and be a part of a group that is helping women support women no matter what sector of the industry they work in.
 I look forward to seeing where the industry takes us and how this group expands in the years to come!

 I always knew I wanted my future to involve agriculture.
 I grew up on a mixed farm outside of Pilger, SK and kept busy training and showing horses.
 I have been involved with multiple organizations in the past and I am very excited to join the Women in Ag.
 The group has a network of great women and I look forward to hearing and learning from them all.
 I am proud to say I am a woman in ag and hopefully I can add to the growth and success of the group!